 Defining the Art Consignment Relationship

-Geography – Is the agency grant restricted to a certain geographic area and can the artist contract with a different gallery outside the area?
+- Geography – Is the agency grant restricted to a certain geographic area and can the artist contract with a different gallery outside the area?

 Artwork Inventory Management

-Pricing – While a gallery may owe an artist a fiduciary duty to sell artwork at a reasonable market rate, the overarching issue with the sale of artwork is that art is an incredibly subjective product.
-Different highly sophisticated buyers may have varying opinions on the price of artwork.
+While a gallery may owe an artist a fiduciary duty to sell artwork at a reasonable market rate, the overarching issue with the sale of an artwork is that art is an incredibly subjective product.
+Different highly sophisticated buyers may have varying opinions on the price of the artwork.
 Without any language in a contract specifying pricing requirements, a gallery’s assumed expertise in the art industry may trump an artist’s belief that their artwork was sold undervalued.
 This could create a situation where one of the parties has little recourse against the other in a dispute over pricing.
-Some common scenarios that should be discussed between the artist and gallery are:
+Some common scenarios that should be discussed between the artist and the gallery are:

-Mutual determination – Are both the artist and gallery setting the prices together?
+- Mutual determination – Are both the artist and gallery setting the prices together?

-Sole determination – Does the artist or gallery have unfettered power to set or negotiate the pricing?
+- Sole determination – Does the artist or gallery have unfettered power to set or negotiate the pricing?
 Galleries often demand to set the pricing so they have greater control over their business, as well as having more market expertise in selling artwork to buyers.
-In such situations, an artist should ask a gallery to have a meaningful, good faith consultation prior to the pricing being set, so even if the gallery ultimately decides on the pricing, the artist’s perspectives must be taken into account.
+In such situations, an artist should ask a gallery to have a meaningful, good-faith consultation prior to the pricing being set, so even if the gallery ultimately decides on the pricing, the artist’s perspectives must be taken into account.
 It’s also suggested that an artist and gallery decide how far they’re willing to negotiate before determining whether to make the sale.

-Pricing Tiers / Terms – Is there different pricing for bulk/wholesale deals?
+- Pricing Tiers / Terms – Is there different pricing for bulk/wholesale deals?
 What about the gallery using its discretion to offer a discount to a buyer at an art fair to seal the deal?
-In such an event, does the discount come out of the gallery’s commission, artist’s profit, or both?
-Is a buyer allowed to pay in installments and if so, who gets paid first, the artist or gallery?
+In such an event, does the discount come out of the gallery’s commission, the artist’s profit, or both?
+Is a buyer allowed to pay in installments and if so, who gets paid first, the artist or the gallery?
 What about returns where the artist has already been paid?
 These are all considerations to make and define within your art consignment agreement.

 Payment Under the Art Consignment Agreement

-Advances / Gallery Purchase – While not the norm, is the gallery advancing any sums to the artist in connection with the projected future sale of artwork?
+- Advances / Gallery Purchase – While not the norm, is the gallery advancing any sums to the artist in connection with the projected future sale of artwork?
 Is the gallery purchasing a portion of the artwork from the artist as a showing of good faith so the artist can get paid a little faster?

 Determining Who Really Owns the Art

 Another important term within an art consignment agreement is defining who can claim title to the work.
 Under the Uniform Commercial Code (the body of law that governs all sales transactions in the United States), the title, or ownership, to artwork will typically transfer to the buyer at the time of sale, even if payment has not been made in full (such as in an installment payment scenario).
 In the event the buyer fails to make full and final payment to the gallery, the artist and gallery may not have recourse against the buyer to reclaim the piece of art and may only be able to seek monetary damages against the buyer.
-Both the gallery and artist should ensure in an art consignment agreement that the gallery is selling the artist’s work pursuant to a written agreement with a buyer that specifies that title to the artwork does not transfer to the buyer until after the buyer has paid in full.
+Both the gallery and artist should ensure in an art consignment agreement that the gallery is selling the artist’s work pursuant to a written agreement with a buyer that specifies that the title to the artwork does not transfer to the buyer until after the buyer has paid in full.
 This way the gallery or artist can reclaim the physical piece of artwork if they haven’t been paid in full for the artwork.

-Creditor Concerns – The consignment agreement should also clearly state that the artwork is titled in the name of the artist not the gallery (unless of course, the gallery purchased some inventory).
+- Creditor Concerns – The consignment agreement should also clearly state that the artwork is titled in the name of the artist, not the gallery (unless of course, the gallery purchased some inventory).
 This is an incredibly important term and best shown by an example.

 Let’s say a gallery goes bankrupt and the gallery’s landlord takes possession of everything in the gallery pursuant to the gallery’s lease agreement.
 Can the landlord sell an artist’s work being kept by the gallery on consignment to pay the gallery’s back rent?
 There are scenarios where a landlord can, in fact, do so if an art consignment agreement does not address that the artwork is not an asset of the gallery.
 The artwork can be presumed to be the property of the gallery, as it was inside the property at the time of repossession and the landlord may have a right to sell the artwork without accounting to the artist.
 If this happens, the artist would likely not have legal recourse against the landlord, and would have to look to the gallery to get paid.

 Marketing Terms Within an Art Consignment Agreement

-While it is likely that a gallery will market the artwork they have for sale, it is still important to make sure that parties to an art consignment agreement understand what is expected of them in regards to marketing the artwork.
+While it is likely that a gallery will market the artwork they have for sale, it is still important to make sure that parties to an art consignment agreement understand what is expected of them in regard to marketing the artwork.

-Likeness rights – Does the gallery have the right to use the artist’s name, likeness, and biographical materials in connection with the sale of artwork?
-Such publicity rights belong to the artist and the gallery should have approval to use those materials in writing.
+- Likeness rights – Does the gallery have the right to use the artist’s name, likeness, and biographical materials in connection with the sale of artwork?
+Such publicity rights belong to the artist and the gallery should have the approval to use those materials in writing.

 It is important for artists to insure their artwork when entrusting it to a gallery.
 Therefore, make sure insurance obligations are addressed terms within your art consignment agreement:

-Insurance Amounts – Will the insurance cover the replacement cost of the artwork?
+- Insurance Amounts – Will the insurance cover the replacement cost of the artwork?
 Wholesale price?
 Expected total profit?
 The parties should determine who has the insurance obligation and that the terms of the policy are adequate to recover any losses.